You have a mother.

 Your wrist was invented by a fish.

 The bones are still there.
 Modified, reshaped, but the same bones.
 Hold your arm out.
 Bend your wrist.
-That motion was made possible by a fish in the Devonian, 375 million years ago.
+That motion was made possible by your grandmother, 375 million years ago.

 Tiktaalik